Gastroscopy – The Procedure Explained

 Blood thinning medication (anticoagulants)

-Dabigatran, Rivaroxaban, Apixaban, Edoxoban: please do not take on the morning of the procedure.
+Dabigatran, Rivaroxaban, Apixaban, Edoxoban: For biopsies to be taken please omit (do not take) on the morning of the procedure.
 If you have been advised to stop taking this medication you should take your last dose 3 days before the procedure.

-Clopidogrel (Plavix), Prasugrel, Ticagrelor: these medications can generally be continued but if you have been advised to stop you should do so for 7 full days before the procedure (take your last dose 8 days before the procedure).
+Clopidogrel (Plavix), Prasugrel, Ticagrelor: Biopsies and small polyps can safely be taken without stopping these medications.
+If you have been advised to stop, you should do so for 7 full days before the procedure (take your last dose 8 days before the procedure).

 Diabetes